truenas/middleware/docs/userguide/index.rst

 Shell provides history (use your up arrow to see previously entered commands and press enter to repeat the currently displayed command) and tab completion
 (type a few letters and press tab to complete a command name or filename in the current directory).

-**NOTE:** not all of Shell's features render correctly in Chrome.
+.. note:: not all of Shell's features render correctly in Chrome.
 Firefox is the recommended browser for using Shell.

 Due to the embedded nature of FreeNAS®, some FreeBSD components are missing and noticeable in Shell.
 For example, man pages are not included; however, a link to the online FreeBSD man pages is available from Help.
 Most FreeBSD command line utilities should be available in Shell.
 Additional troubleshooting utilities